(reading time: 1 hour, 30 minutes)

 “What now?
 Do you have an appointment here?” the skull asked the animals when they finally slowed in a chamber with even ground and white vertical cracks across the walls in such abundance that they resembled a wintry forest.
 Oddball spun around for a full view of the chamber, forced to spin back by the twist of the chain.

-He pulled on the chain fruitlessly for a while.
-He accidentally compressed some of the springiest grass and bounced himself high in the air.
-The grass passed him back and forth for a while, tangling him in the length of chain he’d managed to unfurl from around Redwrist’s neck.
+He pulled on the chain fruitlessly for a while, at one point accidentally compressing some of the springiest grass and bouncing himself high in the air.
+The plants passed him back and forth for a while, tangling him in the length of chain he’d managed to unfurl from around Redwrist’s neck.
 He’d never hear the end of it if the others showed up and he was tied up in a knot.
 Despite the sinking of the Mop there were still several women alive in their number that lusted after his greasy head; he still had an image to maintain.

 Krrr-ick, krrr-eek, krrr-ick.
 His teeth clacked back together at the sound.
 Oddball swiveled on his jawbone and stared at the cracked wall of the chamber.
-He saw just enough of the florent’s light through it that the cracks shined.
+He saw just enough of the florent’s light through it that the seams shined.
 Krrr-eek.
 Another crack appeared.
 Ice fog frothed out of the largest ones.
-That froth solidified and widened the crack, making room for more fog.
+That froth solidified and widened the opening, making room for more fog.

 The process repeated itself a dozen times, widening the fissures more and more.
 Chunks of ice loosened and fell backward.
 Oddball heard them tumble down a wall of ice and into the water far below.
 The haunds lifted their heads and growled.
 Finick ran to Oddball’s side and yipped madly, smashing his axe-shaped horn into the ground and cutting up the ferrous plant roots.